Sylvester Grigsby: Minister of State for Presidential Affairs

 Grigsby's transition from the foreign ministry to the Executive Mansion came when President Sirleaf appointed him as Minister of State for Presidential Affairs, filling the vacancy left by the death of former Minister Johnny McClain.
 In this role, he became one of President Sirleaf's most trusted advisors and was known for his meticulous work habits, arriving at the Executive Mansion by 8:00 AM and often working until 11:00 PM to ensure government objectives were met.

 As Minister of State, Grigsby was responsible for managing the presidential cabinet and holding public officials accountable to their performance commitments.
-He was also recognized as a gifted speechwriter and strategist, skills that proved invaluable in his advisory role.
+He was also recognized as a speechwriter and strategist, skills that proved invaluable in his advisory role.

 When President Joseph Boakai assumed office in January 2024, one of his first appointments was Grigsby as Minister of State for Presidential Affairs under President.
 This marked Grigsby's second tenure in this influential position, making him the most senior Cabinet minister and widely regarded as the president's most trusted adviser.